introdh/intro-dh2018-kyliebritt/lab01_Github_BRITT.md

 ## Questions
 1. *What are you most nervous about this semester?*

- I am nervous that not all of my courses fulfill credit necessary for my majors.
+I am nervous about juggling graduate school applications with classwork.

 2. *What you you most excited about this semester?*